-Merlo IET College and Career Center
+Merlo College & Career Center

 We seek to provide both students and parents with the best information on college choices and admission requirements to aid in the application process.
 The College and Career works closely with students and encourages them to discover their interests, explore possibilities, and take ownership of their college application process.